sommerfeld-io/configs-homelab/docs/nodes/talos/index.md

 @enduml
 ```

 The Talos Raspberry Pi nodes should get their IP addresses from the router via DHCP.
-However, the router should always provide the same IP addresses to each nodes.

 ### Containers